nikhilng99/version-control-system-project/README.md

 The project has been implemented using Spring Boot, Docker, PostGres SQL.
 Postman can be used to test the same.

+Steps to run the project:
+  1. Run mvn clean package -DskipTests on the project
+  2. Run docker-compose up --build to start the docker containers
+  3. Run the VersionControlSystemApplication.java

 Design:
 Controller
   1. FileController.java